 Results for the real-world datasets

-To comprehensively evaluate the efficacy of the KDPS within practical applications, we conducted a series of tests across multiple cohort studies retrieved from dbGaP.
+To comprehensively evaluate the efficacy of the KDPS within practical applications, we conducted a series of tests with multiple phenotypes retrieved from the UK Biobank cohort study.
 The outcomes, detailed in Table 2, highlight the capability of KDPS to preserve a significantly higher number of subjects possessing phenotypes of interest when juxtaposed against conventional phenotype-agnostic methodologies.
 When prioritizing case subjects, KDPS introduced a 11.8% increase in the number of case subjects with schizophrenia, 11.1% increase in subjects with acute myocardial infarction, 12.1% increase in subjects with multiple sclerosis and 8.7% increase in subjects who have self-reported to have never consumed alcohol.
-Moreover, KDPS also demonstrated remarkable efficiency, successfully completing the decoupling processes for all tested cohort studies within a stipulated timeframe of X minutes.
+In the test using real-world datasets, KDPS also demonstrated remarkable efficiency, successfully completing the decoupling processes for all tested phenotypes in the UK Biobank within 35 minutes.

 Discussion